daytonaio/daytona/docs/daytona_start.md

 ## daytona start

-Start a target
+Start a workspace

 ```
-daytona start [TARGET] [flags]
+daytona start [WORKSPACE] [flags]
 ```

 ### Options

 ```
   -a, --all    Start all targets
   -c, --code   Open the target in the IDE after target start
-  -w, --workspace string   Start a single workspace in the target (workspace name)
   -y, --yes    Automatically confirm any prompts
 ```

 ### Options inherited from parent commands